franckc/firestore_sql/README.md

 # Firestore SQL CLI

-A simple command-line tool that allows you to query Google Cloud Firestore using SQL syntax, powered by the [FireSQL](https://github.com/jsayol/firesql) library.
+A simple command-line tool that allows you to query Google Cloud Firestore using SQL syntax, powered by a custom SQL-to-Firestore translator.

 ## Features